 Chores for kids are an integral part of growing up and becoming responsible.
 They also show kids that their contribution to the family is valuable, which can help boost self-esteem.
 Household chores also teach kids a sense of responsibility.
 So assign age-appropriate chores for kids to learn how to do them well.

-Here’s a list of age-appropriate chores for kids, for toddlers to teenagers that they can easily accomplish:
+Here’s a list of age-appropriate chores for kids, from toddlers to teenagers, that they can easily accomplish: